UMM-CSci-3601-S17/lab-2-client-server-design-ailaverne/ANSWERS.md

 It sets up all the routes in Spark in order for users to interact with the files in `resources/public` and the `ToDoController` and `UserController` classes.

-## What is the purpose of the `umm3601.user.UserController` class??
+## What is the purpose of the `umm3601.user.UserController` class?

+It provides a straightforward interface for the `Server.class` to query the `users.json` file.

 ## Explain what what happens when a user accesses each of the following URLs: